escape the shape

-- Before the activity, put tape down on the floor to form large shapes (i.e., circle, square, triangle).
+- Put tape down on the floor to form large shapes (e.g., circle, square, triangle).

 - Tell the children to stand on the circle made with tape and join hands so they make the shape.

-- Have all the children take 3 steps out and 3 steps in while chanting "Escape the shape!
+- Have all the children take three steps out and three steps in while chanting "Escape the shape!
 Escape the shape!"

-- When the child escapes (or after 3 tries), have the children go stand around another shape holding hands.
+- When the child escapes (or after three tries), have the children go stand around another shape holding hands.

-- Choose another child to go in the middle and wear (or pretend to wear) a cape.
+- Have another child to go in the middle, wear the cape, and try to escape.

-- Do the activity one more time around the last shape, then ask the children what words they heard that rhyme with shape: tape, escape, cape.
+- Do the activity one more time around the last shape, then help the children remember words they heard from the activity that rhyme with shape.

-- Ask each child to think of a word that rhymes with shape.
+- Ask each child to think of a word that rhymes with shape (support as needed).

-- Have the children repeat a set of 2 words (e.g. shape, tape).
+- Have the children repeat a set of two words (e.g., shape, tape).

 - Repeat with other sets of words: (e.g., drape, cape; scrape, cat; gape, shape; scape, cow; escape, grape).